Writing Custom Scaffolder Templates for Node.js Services

 Edge Cases: Conditional Logic & Secret Handling

-- Conditional Dependencies: Use EJS conditionals directly in
+- Conditional Dependencies: Use Nunjucks conditionals directly in

-.npmrctokens.
-Pass credentials securely via thepublishaction’stokenparameter or inject them through Backstage’s secret management API at runtime. - Monorepo Integration: Configure
+.npmrctokens in skeleton files.
+Pass credentials securely via the Backstage backend’s secrets configuration or inject them through a CI/CD step post-generation. - Monorepo Integration: Configure

 Common Pitfalls & Rapid Resolution